cypnk/Cabin-Life/Power Storage/README.md

 * Heavy duty, reclosable, plastic storage bag
 * 14-16AWG wire with outdoor rated insulator
 * Zinc wire and/or zinc strips
-* Conductive foam sheet.
-Commonly sold as "anti-static" foam for electronics packaging (alternatively, graphite sheets can be used)
+* Graphite foil sheets without binders or inserts.
+Available as gaskets or seals for high-temperature applications

 **Final cell components:**
 * 4" PVC schedule-40 pipes (locales outside the U.S. may use equivalent sizes) or similar PVC underground conduit